ZA1NZAFAR/kata-train-reservation-schedar/README.md

 ```

 If it is not possible to find suitable seats to reserve, the service
-should instead return an empty list of seats and an empty string for the
-booking reference.
+should instead return a 400 status code.

 # Instructions